Netherthorpe, Sheffield: Other information

-There are no GP practices within the immediate Netherthorpe area with the nearest ones being the Upperthorpe Medical Centre on Addy Street and the Sheffield City GP Health Centre on Broad Lane.
-There is one public house within the suburb: the White Hart on St Philips Road, a traditional "estate pub" serving the local residents.
-The main shopping facilities consist of a Sainsbury's Local at the top of Weston Street and a large Tesco which occupies part of the grounds of the old Sheffield Royal Infirmary (this is technically in Upperthorpe as it has an S6 postcode).
-An important building in Netherthorpe which is easily overlooked is the Medico-Legal Centre on Watery Street which provides facilities and services required for the investigation of sudden and unexpected death.
+There are no GP practices within the immediate Netherthorpe area, with the nearest ones being the Upperthorpe Medical Centre on Addy Street and the Sheffield City GP Health Centre on Broad Lane.
+There is one public house within the suburb: the White Hart on St Philips Road, a traditional "estate pub".
+The main shopping facilities consist of a Sainsbury's Local at the top of Weston Street and a large Tesco which occupies part of the grounds of the old Sheffield Royal Infirmary (technically in Upperthorpe as it has an S6 postcode).
+The Medico-Legal Centre on Watery Street provides facilities and services required for the investigation of sudden and unexpected death.
 It includes the offices and court of the Coroner for South Yorkshire West District and the public mortuary.

 Statistics

 Netherthorpe has a population of around 3,000 with the 2003 Population Health Register giving an official number of 2,925.
 The ethnic breakdown shows that the suburb has much higher percentage of non-white people living within it than the Sheffield average with a high number of mixed race, Asian, Black and Chinese people living in the suburb, the high number of students in the area is the main contributing factor in this.
 Statistics class Netherthorpe as a Most Deprived area with 30% of households claiming income support compared to the Sheffield average of 17%.
 There is an unemployment rate of 10.4% compared to the city average of 4.2%.
 In housing statistics, 75% of residents live in flats, maisonettes or apartments compared to the Sheffield average of 18%.
 65% of Netherthorpe properties are rented from the local authority compared to the city average of 26% while only 15% of the population are owner occupiers of their house.